-Goal Five is being added to address access to transit service in the seven county metropolitan area.
+Goal 5 is being added to address access to transit service in the metro area.
 Metro Area Public Transit measures the percent of population served by regular route transit.
 This proposal is to adopt the baseline and measurable goal currently used by Metro Area Public Transit.